María José Pérez (footballer)

-María José Pérez González (born 19 March 1984) is a Spanish footballer who plays for Granadilla Tenerife Sur of Spain's Primera División.
-She has also played for the Spain national team.
+María José Pérez González (born 19 March 1984) is a Spanish footballer who plays for Alhama CF of Spain's Liga F. She has also played for the Spain national team.

 Club career

 Pérez played most of her career with teams based in the Canary Islands.
 In 2015, she achieved promotion to the Primera División with Granadilla.
 In 2016, Pérez left the archipelago to sign for Levante UD.

 Personal life

 The Villarreal footballer Ayoze Pérez is her cousin.